isomerpages/moe-sengkanggreenpri/_others/Highlights/Staff Appreciation from Parents Support Group.md

 third_nav_title: Highlights
 ---
 <p>To celebrate the extraordinary efforts of our educators and staff, the
-Parent Support Group has created a moving, original song dedicated to their passion and hard work.</p>
+Parents Support Group has created a moving, original song dedicated to their passion and hard work.</p>
 <p></p>